jsjoeio/joeprevite.com/content/2020-08-01-book-review-how-to-be-antiracist/index.md

 This makes me upset.
 Why is this?
 What are the racist policies in play here and how do we fight against this?
 Can we fight against this from the outside?
 This could be researched further.

-> Scholars call what I saw a "microagression", a term coined by eminent Harvard psychiatrist Chester Pierce in 1970.
+> Scholars call what I saw a "microaggression", a term coined by eminent Harvard psychiatrist Chester Pierce in 1970.
 > -Kendi 45

 I remember hearing this term in college, but never quite understood it.
 The term is still a bit of a mystery.
 Kendi uses his explanation a bit further down as we'll see.